List of Nerds FC episodes: Episode 4 - From Afraid to Brave

 The Nerds FC have a trial match against a local Sydney prison team, from the John Morony Correctional Centre at Windsor.
 Up against a front row of convicted murderers, the Nerds have a physical match losing 6–0.
 John Truong is knocked out momentarily in a touch of poetic justice after boldly claiming to camera the pride he would feel getting into a fight with a prisoner even if he was injured.
 Timothy Weston the extroverted performer, is jokingly called a prisoners little sister to whom he resembles.
-In this episode we learn of John's passion for engineering, physics and Dragonball Z. After their loss, the Nerds FC share lunch with the prisoners who on camera appear a jovial group of young men who have pushed societies boundaries.
+In this episode we learn of John's passion for engineering, physics and Dragon Ball Z. After their loss, the Nerds FC share lunch with the prisoners who on camera appear a jovial group of young men who have pushed societies boundaries.

 Episode 5 - From Mice to Men

 Keen to change the Nerds from Boys to Men, Coach Andy Harper sends the boys on another trip to confront their fears and extend their comfort zones.
 In the Kangaroo Valley the Nerds (with difficulty) set up camp in tents and hike off into the bush.
 There they in turn climb a hugh tree, to a platform to take a 'leap of faith' and try and catch a suspended bar.
 Robin Chow, a professed gamer obsessive is clearly out of this comfort zone, amongst the bush and wildlife.
 The next challenge after dinner is for the Nerds to trek around the bush along a rope blindfolded.

 The next morning the Nerds abseil down a 60m cliff to climax their stay before being handed back to Andy Harper at the end of the episode.

 In this episode, we learn the passion of Left Back Nick Sifniotis who enjoys playing the violin and is building a laser harp.
 Phillip Massaad Right Back also celebrates his 21st birthday in the episode with a Ship printed cake representing his passion about historical ships.